webceyhan/vite-chat-app/README.md

 ## Deployment (Heroku)

-A built-in Github Action defined in [.github/workflows/heroku.yml](./.github/workflows/heroku.yml), will automatically deploy the project to Heroku on every push.
+A GitHub Action will automatically deploy the project to Heroku on every push.
+> See the details in [.github/workflows/heroku.yml](./.github/workflows/heroku.yml)

 1. Create an [Heroku](https://www.heroku.com/home) account.